petrkeil/website/positions.md

 - experience with statistical analyses and simulations in R, Python, or simiar environment
 - experience with spatial/geographical data

-At the moment feel free to send me your CV or an email for an informal inquiry.
+Please note that this call is prelimiary - there is no deadine yet nor formal procedure in place yet.
+I expect to be doing a more proper search for candidates later this year.
+However, if you want be on my radar, feel free to send me your CV or an email for an informal inquiry.
 I will put you on my list and will get in touch with you later.